yliu-fort/gallery/cuda/readme.md

 ### 2. nbody
 Original code from cuda-10.0 code example.
 Original code applied brute-force algorithm to compute two-body interactions.
-Modifications have been made to implement an hierachical method to approximate n-body gravity and reduce time complexity from O(n^2) to O(nlogn).
+Modifications have been made to implement an octree method with parallel construction&traversal to approximate n-body gravity and reduce time complexity from O(n^2) to O(nlogn).